tlichten/vagrant-vsim/README.md

 $ vagrant up
 ```
  - You will be asked to import the simulator as a Vagrant box on first run.
 Press ```y``` to proceed and import.
 The import will take a few minutes.
+ - During the deployment, a service VM will be started.
+The service VM will offer an ip address to the simulator and configure the VSim.
  - Wait until the VSim is ready.
 Once ready, to access the VSim console run:
 ```bash
 $ vagrant ssh vsim